How Binary Markets Work

 - “Will Company Y release Product Z in Q1?” → YES or NO

-- YES shares pay $1.00 each if the answer is YES
+- YES shares pay $1.00 each if the market resolves to YES

-- NO shares pay $1.00 each if the answer is NO
+- NO shares pay $1.00 each if the market resolves to NO

 The Relationship Between YES and NO

-YES and NO prices are mathematically linked.
-If you hold one YES share and one NO share, you’re guaranteed to receive exactly 1, the other pays $0).
-This means:- If YES is priced at 0.60
+YES and NO prices are mutually exclusive.
+If you hold one YES share and one NO share, you’re guaranteed to receive exactly $1 when the market resolves (one pays $1, the other pays $0).
+If YES is priced at $0.40, NO should be approximately $0.60.
+Prices may not sum to exactly $1.00 due to spreads.Market Resolution

 Event Occurs (or Deadline Passes)